mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What are the tradeoffs of PCBs vs solderless breadboards vs soldered breadboards vs just soldering everything together with wires?
 - What are the parasitic elements present on a PCB?

+## Layers and Materials
+- What are the layers of a PCB?
+What are they made of?
+- What material would I want for conduction layers?
+- What are the tradeoffs of using gold vs copper on the conduction layers?
+- What materials are often used for the insulation materials?
+What are their tradeoffs?
+- What does "FR4" mean?
+- Why are PCBs often green?
+What other colors could they be?
+- What is the layer with text called?
+- What is soldermask?

 ## Stackup
 - What are the layers of a PCB? what are they made of?
 - How to choose how many layers for PCB?